ether/etherpad-lite/doc/api/hooks_server-side.md

 1. pad - the pad instance

-This hook gets called when an pad was loaded.
+This hook gets called when a pad was loaded.
 If a new pad was created and loaded this event will be emitted too.

 ## padUpdate
 Called from: src/node/db/Pad.js